webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications_Quick_Study.md

     - Peering is used in the **hub-and-spoke model** to connect the spoke networks with the hub network.
 Note that the spoke networks are not peered to each other in the hub-and-spoke model.
   - **Replication**: Creates **copies** of data across different storage locations **for disaster recovery** and **data availability**.

-- Describe Permissions: Discretionary-based, Non-Discretionary-based, Attribute-based, Mandatory-based, Role-based, ACL?
+- Describe Permissions: Discretionary-based, Non-Discretionary-based, Attribute-based, Mandatory-based, Role-based, ACL, 802.1X?

   - **Discretionary-based**: **Owner access** controls.
 Allows **users** to **control access** to their **own resources**.
 Access is managed with an access control list (ACL) that lists who has access and what level of access they have.
   - **Non-Discretionary-based**: **Rule based access control**.
 Access controlled by an **administrator** or system based on rules and policies.